 Coaching is a relatively new profession.
-Coaching has an international federation (International Coach Federation), accredited training programs, and a rigorous certification process.
+As a way of ensuring rigour and professional standards, coaching has an international federation (International Coach Federation) that accredits training programs that meet its standards, as well as a rigorous coach certification process.
+Becoming certified as a coach with the ICF is voluntary.
+In order to maintain ICF coach certification, coaches must undergo strict evaluations of their coaching competencies, ensure ongoing professional conduct, and accumulate required continuing education credits.
 The profession is not regulated; the title is not protected, and anyone can call themself a coach.
 Therefore it is critical that when you hire a coach that you satisfy yourself of the coach's training and background, expertise and professionalism.

-No. Coaching is distinct from therapy, mentoring, consulting, managing, training and therapy, even though there are growing numbers of consultants and therapists who incorporate coaching skills into their practice.
-Coaching differs from therapy in that it concentrates on the present and future, does not focus on the past's impact on the present, and does not depend on resolution of the past to move the client forward.
+No. Coaching is distinct from therapy, mentoring, consulting, managing and training.
+As evidence of the power of the coaching approach, there are growing numbers of consultants and therapists who incorporate coaching skills into their practice.
+Coaching differs from therapy in that it concentrates on the present and future, does not focus on the past's impact on the present, and does not depend on resolution or healing of the past to move the client forward.
+The coach does not advise or direct the client as to what is best for them.
 Coaches and clients are partners; the coach is not an expert, authority or healer.
 The coaching relationship should not be one in which the client becomes dependent on the coach.

 Coaching differs from consulting and mentoring in that that the coach is an expert on coaching but does not need to have specialized knowledge of the area or industry.
 In fact often it is that very objectivity that enables the coach to help you hold the "big picture", think outside the box and not stay mired in limiting beliefs and assumptions.